r-hub/blog/content/post/2021-01-05-oauth2/index.md

 The approach is:

 -   Create your OAuth token locally, either outside of your package/project folder, or inside of it if you really want to, but **gitignored and [Rbuildignored](/2020/05/20/rbuildignore/)**.
--   Encrypt it using e.g. the [user-friendly cyphr package](https://docs.ropensci.org/cyphr/).
-Save the code for this and for the step before in a file e.g. inst/secrets.R for when you need to re-create a token as even refresh tokens expire.
 -   For encrypting you need some sort of password.
 You will want to save it securely as *text* in your [user-level .Renviron](https://rstats.wtf/r-startup.html#renviron) and in your GitHub repo secrets (or equivalent secret place for other CI services).
 E.g. create a key via `sodium_key <- sodium::keygen()` and get its text equivalent via [`sodium::bin2hex(sodium_key)`](https://rdrr.io/pkg/sodium/man/helpers.html).
-E.g. the latter command might give you `e46b7faf296e3f0624e6240a6efafe3dfb17b92ae0089c7e51952934b60749f2` and you would save this in .Renviron
+E.g. the latter command might give you `e46b7faf296e3f0624e6240a6efafe3dfb17b92ae0089c7e51952934b60749f2` and you would save this in .Renviron with a line such as the one below.

 <!-- -->

-    MEETUPR_PWD="e46b7faf296e3f0624e6240a6efafe3dfb17b92ae0089c7e51952934b60749f2"
+    GIVEN_SERVICE_OAUTH_PWD="e46b7faf296e3f0624e6240a6efafe3dfb17b92ae0089c7e51952934b60749f2"

+-   Encrypt the OAuth token using e.g. the [user-friendly cyphr package](https://docs.ropensci.org/cyphr/).
+Save the code for this and for the step before in a file e.g. inst/secrets.R for when you need to re-create a token as even refresh tokens expire.

 Example of a script creating and encrypting an OAuth token (for the Meetup API).